-Based on the number of shares of common stock outstanding as of December 31, 2012, upon closing of this offering, 24,410,085 shares of common stock will be outstanding, assuming no exercise of the underwriters' over-allotment option and no exercise of options or warrants.
+Based on the number of shares of common stock outstanding as of December 31, 2012, upon closing of this offering, 23,190,085 shares of common stock will be outstanding, assuming no exercise of the underwriters' over-allotment option and no exercise of options or warrants.
 All of the shares sold in this offering will be freely tradable unless held by an affiliate of ours.
 Except as set forth below, the remaining 17,090,085 shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements.
+In addition, any shares sold in this offering to entities affiliated with our existing stockholders and directors will be subject to lock-up agreements.
 These remaining shares will generally become available for sale in the public market as follows: